6-3-5 Brainwriting: Pros

 One of the main advantages of using 6-3-5 brainwriting is that it is a very straightforward method, and therefore is easy and quick to learn.
 In addition to this, no particular training for the supervisor is required.

 Secondly, it valorises the possible different backgrounds of participants, since it encourages sharing and exchanging knowledge.
 In contrast to traditional brainstorming, it assures active participation from all members, and at the same time avoids issues of domination over introverts, who are also likely to feel more free about expressing their own ideas instead of potentially having their potential inhibited by those who shout louder.

 All ideas are recorded on the worksheet; this means that nobody has to be in charge of taking notes throughout the session, and it adds a motivational factor, since it is possible to keep track of the author of a particular idea.

 Overall, this leads to a gain of efficiency that might imply an economic benefit, since by hiring 6 members 108 possible content ideas are generated.

 Cons

 Expressing ideas in a written form may lead to issues in clarity, due to participants having trouble summarising their ideas or reading their colleagues' handwriting or graphical representations.

-Stress due to time constraints might cause quality of ideas to decrease, and this might require time for some people to become familiar with the methodology.
+The system's constraints might require additional time for some people to become familiar with the methodology.

 There is a risk of clash of similar ideas, since there is no immediate group discussion, which constitutes a loss of possible innovation.